 - Any significant medical complications related to induction must have resolved

-- RANDOMIZATION TO BLINATUMOMAB OR NO BLINATUMOMAB-STEP 3
+- RANDOMIZATION OR ASSIGNMENT TO BLINATUMOMAB OR NO BLINATUMOMAB-STEP 3

 - Patients must have an ECOG performance status of 0-2